• Skip to main content

 Instructions

 • PRO TIP: If you have time, prep the turkey ahead and rest uncovered and unseasoned in the fridge for 12-24 hours before cooking.
-This helps the skin crisp up when roasting.
+This helps the turkey skin get a golden color and roasts a crispier skin while in the oven.

-• Using kitchen shears, place the Turkey breast side down and cut along each side of the back bone.
+• You will need some clean sharp kitchen shears or a good pair of poultry shears.
+Place the turkey breast side down on a cutting board, and using the kitchen shears cut along each side of the backbone of the turkey.
 In some spots it has a lot of bone, use a small serrated knife to cut through.
-(Reserve the backbone for stock)
+Reserve the backbone and all the turkey parts for making turkey stock if desired.

-• Flip over, and press and crack the breastbone.
-Place your palm in the center and push down hard, you will hear it crack.
-Sometimes this takes a couple tries!
-Roll legs in “inward” and tuck the wings under the bird.
+• Flip over, with the turkey breast-side up, and press and crack the breastbone.
+Place the heel of your hand in the center and push down hard with your body weight.
+You will hear it crack with a popping sound.
+Sometimes this takes a couple of tries!
+Roll the legs “inward” and tuck the wings under the bird so they don't roast too fast in the heat of the oven.

-• Transfer to a carving board, rest for 10-15 minutes but don’t cover so the skin stays crisp.
-Carve and serve warm or use in other recipes.
+• Once it reaches a safe temperature, let the turkey rest for 10-15 minutes on a large cutting board, but don’t cover it so the skin stays crisp.
+Carve with a sharp knife, and serve warm with side dishes or use in other recipes.

 Notes